SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 To find out more about how handedness is determined:

-The Washington State Twin Registry has an FAQ about hand preference in identical twins.
+The Washington State Twin Registry answers a question about hand preference in identical twins.

 The University of Utah Genetic Science Learning Center offers additional information.